-THAT, this House adopts the Report of the Departmental Committee on Finance and National Planning on its inspection visits to the Kenya Revenue Authority (KRA)
+THAT, this House adopts the Report of the Departmental Committee on Finance and National Planning on its inspection visits to the Kenya Revenue Authority (KRA) offices to ascertain the impact of revenue enhancement initiatives on revenue collection, laid on the Table of the House on Thursday, 26th November 2020.

+Thank you, Hon.
+Speaker.
 Hon.
 Speaker: Hon.
 Halima Mucheke.